sakho3600/mobile-ticket/README.md

     "notification_sound": {
         "value":"notification.mp3",
         "description": "Sound file use for notification"
-    },
-    "measuring_unit": {
-        "value":"Imperial",
-        "description":"Measuring unit for branch distance.
-Can be either Metric or Imperial" }
     }
+}
 ```

 ###### Configuring the Proxy for Production Environment with HTTPS

-Fist it is required to install openssl and once the solution is built the output folder structure will contain a folder by the name 'sslcert' which contains
+Fist, it is required to install openssl and once the solution is built the output folder structure will contain a folder by the name 'sslcert' which contains
 a bash script by the name create_cert.sh.
-After the installation of openssl make sure you create an environment variable by the name OPENSSL_CONF and put the
+After the installation of openssl, make sure you create an environment variable by the name OPENSSL_CONF and put the
 path to the openssl config file (e.g. C:\OpenSSL\bin\openssl.cnf ).
-Then by running the create_cert.sh file on shell you will be able to create a self signed certificate and a public key.
+Then, by running the create_cert.sh file on shell you will be able to create a self-signed certificate and a public key.
-Next it is required you to edit the proxy-config.json and enable ssl by setting the value of 'support_ssl' to true.Now by running 'node server.js' will run
+Next, it is required that you edit the proxy-config.json and enable ssl by setting the value of 'support_ssl' to true.Now, by running 'node server.js', you will run
-another server instance on port 8443 that is accessible via https in addition to the instance that is accessible via http.
+another server instance on port 8443 that is accessible via https in addition to the instance that is accessible via https, in addition to the instance that is accessible via http.
 The port for HTTPS is specified
 in local_webserver_ssl_port value and can be changed.

-NOTE: Any valid certificate and a public key from a valid certificate authority should work and it is required that the certificate bear the name 'server.crt'
+NOTE: Any valid certificate and a public key from a valid certificate authority should work and it is required that the certificate is called 'server.crt'
-      and the public key bear the name 'server.key'.
-The MobileTicket solution should run on HTTPS in order to get location awareness in the case of branch listing.
+      and the public key is callled 'server.key'.
+The MobileTicket solution should run on HTTPS, in order to get location awareness, in the case of branch listing.
-      Otherwise it will list all the branches instead of nearby branches.
+      Otherwise, it will list all the branches instead of nearby branches.

+Also, we have already included a valid ssl certificate and should only be used for development purposes.
+Please do not use this in a production enviornment.

 ## Running Unit Tests